 10 of 10

-The Magdalen Laundries provided shelter and work for "fallen girls" ... in theory at least.
-In practice, a religious order built a viable economic empire on nothing less than slave labor provided by girls and women in their "care".
+The Magdalen Laundries claimed to provide shelter and work for "fallen girls" ... but this was simply a front.
+In practice, the religious order took advantage of the slave labor provided by girls and women in their "care".
 Based on the story of the Magdalen Laundries, this film explores one of the most disturbing aspects of Irish life in the 20th century.